7lc/Algorithms/README.md

 # Algorithms
-Algorithms are implemented based on the Introduction to Algorithms, 3rd Edition (MIT Press) This project is for the study purpose of python language.
+Algorithms are implemented based on the Introduction to Algorithms, 3rd Edition (MIT Press) This project is created for the purpose of studying python.